twada/twowaysql/README.txt

 * separate SQL from host language
 * bind variables to SQL using Substitution comments
 * modify SQL conditionally by using Directive comments

-Plus, you can run and preview TwoWaySQL-style SQL by tools like pgAdmin3, since the SQL is still valid SQL.
+* run and preview TwoWaySQL-style SQL by tools like pgAdmin3, since the SQL is still valid SQL.

 === What TwoWaySQL intended to do